Khairbanni

 Khairbani is a village development committee in Mahottari District in the Janakpur Zone of south-eastern Nepal.
 At the time of the 1991 Nepal census it had a population of 5629 people living in 1025 individual households.
-But now it had a population 9140 according to 2068 Nepal census.
-Here is also a holy place named Geurkadham(Temple of Lord shiva).
+But now it had a population 9140 according to the 2011 Nepal census.
+In the village, there is a holy place named Geurkadham (Temple of Lord shiva) where Geruka Snaan Mela is organized.